ErkanHatipoglu/nd00333-capstone/starter_file/README.md

 - *root_mean_squared_log_error:* 0.11724443714762385
 - *mean_absolute_error:* 14028.03885241191

-We can find the best model by different ways after the the experiment finishes.
+We can find the best model in different ways after the experiment finishes.

 - By exploring the *RunDetails* widget using the notebook,